visgl/react-map-gl/docs/get-started/README.md

 npm install --save react-map-gl
 ```

 ## Using with Browserify, Webpack, and other JavaScript Bundlers

 * `browserify` - react-map-gl is extensively tested with `browserify` and works without configuration.

 * `webpack 2` - Most of the provided react-map-gl examples use webpack 2.
 For a minimal example, look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/master/examples/exhibit-webpack) folder, demonstrating a working demo using `webpack 2`.

 * `create-react-app` - At this point configuration-free builds are not possible with webpack due to the way the mapbox-gl-js module is published.
-You will need to eject your app (sorry) and add one line alias to your webpack config.
+You will need to eject your app and add an alias to your webpack config, as shown in the exhibit-webpack.

-While react-map-gl provides many examples, getting mapbox-gl-js to work non-browserify-based build environments can sometimes be tricky.
-If the examples provided by react-map-gl are not enough, a good source for more information might be [Using mapbox-gl and webpack together](https://mikewilliamson.wordpress.com/2016/02/24/using-mapbox-gl-and-webpack-together/).
+There's many other ready-to-run [examples](https://github.com/uber/react-map-gl/blob/master/examples) you can take a look at if you need more inspiration.

 ## Example Code